-When falafel is made the traditional way, is indeed a vegan food; it’s a great source of protein for people who have cut meat out of their diet.
-It’s relatively low in fat and has no cholesterol if you fry it in heart-healthy grapeseed oil.
+Traditional falafel is a great vegan source of protein for people who have cut meat out of their diet.
+It’s relatively low in fat and has no cholesterol if you fry it in a heart-healthy, cholesterol-free oil.
 And if you top it with veggies in a pita, it becomes a filling and nourishing meal!
 Sure beats a Big Mac, if you ask me.

-In Israel, falafel has been adopted from Arab cuisine and the version made with chickpeas is wildly popular.
+In Israel, falafel made with chickpeas is wildly popular.
 Falafel stands are as numerous and plentiful in Israel as fast food restaurants are here in the U.S. Falafel is also fast and easy, but more nourishing and better for your heart than burgers and fries.
 The idea of stuffing falafel into pita pockets is actually an invention of Yemenite Jewish immigrants to Israel.
 The introduction of pita sandwiches made falafel portable, which expanded its popularity and made it into the number one “fast food” in Israel.

 On my trip to Israel this past summer, one of the last stops we made was for a falafel pita.
 I asked our friend Hagai to take us to his favorite falafel joint, Mana Mana, on Yehuda Hamaccabi street in Tel Aviv.
 At that time it was run by a three-generation family—grandfather, father, and son.
 The young son ran the cash register with the confidence and authority of a 40 year-old.
 Apparently the restaurant has changed management since then, so I can’t vouch for the food now, but at the time they made a truly delicious falafel—crispy on the outside, hot and fluffy on the inside, with fresh toppings grown on local kibbutzim.